halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

 ### Tacacs Script

-Tacacs Script is used for authority purpose, this is a process of determining what actions a user is allowed to perform on a network device after they have been authenticated.
-This is typically done by sending an authorization request to a TACACS+ server which then decides if the user has the necessary permissions to execute a specific command or access a particular service.
+Tacacs Script is used for authority purpose, this is a process of determining what actions a user is allowed to perform on a Haltdos Solution Device after they have been authenticated by AAA Server.
+This is typically done by sending an authorization request to a TACACS+ server which then decides if the user has the necessary permissions for login in Haltdos GUI Console.

-There are various fields in the tacacs script that are mentioned below:
+There are various arguments and there values in the tacacs script that are mentioned below:

-#### Authority
+#### 1. authority

 User authority to define user type.
-- **ADMIN** - Gives Administrator Permissions.
+- **ADMIN** - Gives Administrator Permissions if the user login with Admin Creditionals
-- **USER** - Normal User

-    Accepted Values: ADMIN / USER

-    Example : USER
+- **USER** - Normal User can enter user creditionals to get acceess, after that the user have to select access role from 3 catogries: **VISIBLE** / **OBSERVER** / **MEMBER**.

+This is a mandatory field.

-#### Stacks
+#### 2. stacks

 Define license IDs where user access allowed.